sedaprotocol/seda-chain/README.md

 **NOTE**: This assumes you already have funds in your account.
 If you don't please add some funds to your account before trying.

-To become a validator run the following command:
+To stake run the following command:
 **NOTE**: The amount at the end is the amount of tokens in `aseda` to stake.

 ```bash